 While the diet can come with reduced chances of developing high cholesterol, diabetes, and cancer, it is associated with health risks too.
 Along with short-term discomfort and possible food-borne illness from eating raw meat, fish and eggs, raw foodists can suffer from low levels of calcium, iron, protein and vitamin B-12.
 A 2005 study has shown that the diet is associated with a lower bone density, the other found indicated an increased risk of dental erosion.

-Luckily, my teeth didn’t rot off after a three-day experiment, but my 105-pound self also didn’t lose any weight or gain extra energy.
+Luckily, my teeth didn’t rot off after a three-day experiment, for all the invisalign singapore cost I was worrying about, but my 105-pound self also didn’t lose any weight or gain extra energy.
 Though I was mildly depressed in my attempt to eat completely raw, science assures me that by eating raw, I purified my whole body by cleansing my liver.